 - Clenching of the jaw or grinding of the teeth

-The treatment depends on what kind of jaw complaints the person has.
+Treatment depends on what kind of jaw problems the person has.
 However, there is a basis with which most complaints can be treated.
-It may be that the therapist puts more focus on a specific part compared to the rest.
+The therapist may place more focus on a specific part versus the rest.

 - Massage therapy